luca3m/luca3m.github.io/_posts/2015-02-07-job-change-lessons-learned.md

 ## Don't fall in love

 I enjoyed so much working with Redis, one of the smartest database I know.
 I felt that everything could be solved with it.
 It's wrong, if you do this mistake you are __biased__ and you cannot do a good job.
-Different problems needs different solutions.
+Different problems need different solutions.
 If you are not neutral, you may not do the right choice.

 ## Focus on tasks, not on time